 8. The NWDAF provides the data analytics, i.e. the observed Service Experience (which can be a range of values) to the consumer NF by means of either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 4.

 9. Based on the Analytics report received from the NWDAF, NEF consolidates results and derives the list(s) of candidate UE(s).
-The NEF may use the Service Experience type provided by the AF consumer in the filtering information and use operator policies to interpret a customized MoS.
-The NEF may use the contribution weight associated to an application and a Service Experience Type (e.g. AI/ML traffic) and apply them to a location and time window, as provided by the AF consumer, to be used as reporting thresholds when selecting candidate Member UEs, e.g. the NEF may select a UE with a specific Service Experience Type as a Member UE candidate, if the associated Service Experience fulfils the threshold for Service Experience filtering criteria provided by the AF.
+For applying that, NEF may use the Service Experience type provided by the AF consumer in the filtering information and use operator policies to interpret a customized MoS.
+Additionally, NEF may use the contribution weight associated to an application and a Service Experience Type (e.g. AI/ML traffic) and apply them to a location and time window, as provided by the AF consumer, to be used as reporting thresholds when selecting candidate Member UEs, e.g. the NEF may select a UE with a specific Service Experience Type as a Member UE candidate, if the associated Service Experience fulfils the threshold for Service Experience filtering criteria provided by the AF.

 10. NEF sends a Nnef_MemberUESelectionAssistance_Notify request to the AF including the list(s) of candidate UE(s) and additional information.